iharshilbhatt/NestedCricket/README.md

   The project employs Tailwind CSS for styling, ensuring that the application is fully responsive.
  Tailwind’s utility-first CSS framework allows for the creation of a visually appealing layout that adapts gracefully to different screen sizes.
+ .
+Whether users access the application from a mobile device, tablet, or desktop, they will experience a consistent and visually engaging interface.